Alluxio/alluxio/docs/en/Command-Line-Interface.md

 model.
 The file owner or super-user can execute this command to change the group of the file or directory.

+Adding -R option also changes the group of child file and child directory recursively.

 For example, `chgrp` can be used as a quick way to change the group of file:

 {% include Command-Line-Interface/chgrp.md %}

-## chgrpr
-The `chgrpr` command is similar to `chgrp`, but it also recursively changes the group of child file and directory in Alluxio.

-For example, `chgrpr` can be used as a quick way to recursively change the group of directory:

-{% include Command-Line-Interface/chgrpr.md %}

 ## chmod
 The `chmod` command changes the permission of file or directory in Alluxio.
 Currently octal mode is supported: the numerical format accepts three octal digits which refer to permissions for the file owner, the group and other users.
 Here is number-permission mapping table:

+Adding -R option also changes the permission of child file and child directory recursively.

 <table class="table table-striped">
   <tr><th>Number</th><th>Permission</th><th>rwx</th></tr>